massoncorlette/ReactProjectStarterTemplate/README.md

-Vite and Vitest setup now run: npm install npm run dev
+Vite and Vitest setup now run: npm install npm run dev npm react-router-dom

+Two packages that come with react-router-dom:
+1. Loaders fetch data before rendering. (link)
+	1. A big advantage of loaders is that they decouple data fetching from the component rendering, thus avoiding the waterfall problem.
+2. Actions handle form submissions without needing extra state.
+(Prevents the need for useState in simple <form> handling.)

 For testing run:
 npm install jsdom --save-dev (enable HTML for vitest testing)